jorgecalvar/project-client-segmentation/README.md

 # Customer segmentation dashboard

 This is the final project of the course Application Development for Data Visualization.
-It is based on a dataset of customers It contains sociodemographic information (age, Education, Income, etc) , as well as their consumption patterns (number of purchases, etc..).
+It is based on a dataset of customers.
+It contains sociodemographic information (age, education, income, etc), as well as their consumption patterns (number of purchases, etc..).
 The dashboard consists of 4 tabs: